MSkeem/CellarTracker-for-Home-Assistant/README.md

 - `flex-table`: [GitHub](https://github.com/custom-cards/flex-table-card)

 <i>The component updates every second hour - do not set this lower than every hour, to avoid compromising CellarTracker regulation.</i>

+## Disclaimer:
+This is an unofficial integration of Cellar Tracker for Home Assistant, the developer and the contributors are not, in any way, affiliated to CellarTracker!
+LLC.

+"CellarTracker!" is a trademark of CellarTracker!
+LLC